nerdo/dot-emc/README.md

 dot-emc
 =======

-doT Express Master of Ceremonies is a doT stub for Express 3.x with support for caching and partials.
+dot-emc is a doT stub for Express 3.x with support for caching and partials.

 It is written in CoffeeScript, so if you plan to contribute, please make sure to work with the file in the src directory, not the js file.